Cray-HPE/cray-generators/README.md

 ```
 # Things move fast.
 Help is always more up to date than the readme
+# Usage and help for the generators cli tool
-craypc generators help # learn about other features built in to craypc
+craypc generators help

 # Did you try help first?
 craypc generators generate cray-service --sections=kubernetes # answer some questions and get a pull request with a new helm chart
 craypc generators generate cray-service --sections=service # answer some questions and get a pull request with a new api codegen-ed just for you
 craypc generators generate cray-service --sections=cli # answer some questions and get a pull request for cli integration

-# We recommend using help to learn more.
-It helps.
-craypc generators help # learn about other features built in to craypc
+# learn more about craypc itself, see it's usage and help
+craypc --help
 ```

 ### The following generators are available